 Editor's Note: This guest post comes to us from David and Debra Rixon, creators and hosts of the Footloose Travel series.
 Together, they create delightfully lengthy, in-depth European travel videos full of great scenery and invaluable travel tips.
-Most of their videos are available to view free here with an Amazon Prime or Prime Video membership, and you can follow them HERE on Vimeo to see some of the others.
+You can purchase or rent their Lake District tour HERE on Amazon, and you can follow them HERE on Vimeo to see some of the others.
+In doing so, you're supporting their small business.

 Lake Windermere is one of the largest and relatively developed of the lakes, and offers a wealth of activities for a short break, and Ambleside at the north end is a good place to start.
 When we were filming our Footloose in England’s Lake District, we made it our base from which to explore this beautiful unspoiled place, and it is close to the National Park.